minoobeyzavi/Future-Projects/README.md

 7- Positive popularity vs. non-positive popularity

-8- Project Hercules: Project "Do that catalyst buttefly effect thing that fixes/heals everyone/everything" => Be the change I want to see in this world => God wants us to learn.
+8- Project Hercules: "Create the catalyst buttefly effect movement that fixes and heals everyone in regards to everything" => Be the change I want to see in the world => God wants us to learn.

 9- "There are signs in this for those who think."